 Celebrating the Life and Legacy of Dr. Martin Luther King, Jr.

 Martin Luther King, Jr's birthday celebrations are held annually on the third Monday of January, following his birthday on January 15th.
-The 2023 holiday is Monday, January 16th.
-The Class of 1994 Office of Inclusion and Engagement would like to extend a special thanks to the Office of the President, Office of the Provost, The Institute for Honor, the Washington and Lee University School of Law, The Division of Student Affairs, Student Activities, History Department, and Virginia Military Institute's Office of Diversity, Equity, & Inclusion for their support of this week's events.
+The 2024 holiday is Monday, January 15th.
+The Class of 1994 Office of Inclusion and Engagement would like to extend a special thanks to the Office of the President, Office of the Provost, Office of the Dean of the College, The Institute for Honor, the Washington and Lee University School of Law, The Division of Student Affairs, Student Activities, History Department, Williams School of Commerce, Economics, and Politics, and Virginia Military Institute's Office of Diversity, Equity, & Inclusion for their support of this week's events.

 *Most events are open to the public with limited seating.
 Check event description for more information.*